dax765/php-imap-oauth/README.md

-# php-imap-oauth
-IMAP with OAUTH implementation
+This is PEARS NET and SASL2 packeges with support for googles OAUTH